notatamas/notatamas.github.io/README.md

 ## Warning
 Modern browsers do not allow HTTP requests in sites using HTTPS.
-Since Github pages uses HTTPS and the CU server uses HTTP, some requests are blocked.
+Since Github Pages uses HTTPS and the CU server uses HTTP, some requests are blocked.
 To overcome this issue, the following approach is suggested:

 Start Google Chrome with allowed insecure content: